Kuwait's measures to combat money laundering and terrorist financing

 Read the report

-Paris 8 October 2024 – Kuwait has an adequate legal and supervisory framework to address illicit finance, but has serious shortcomings delivering effective outcomes, including its understanding, investigation and prosecution of money laundering and terrorist financing.
+Paris 8 October 2024 – Kuwait has an adequate legal and supervisory framework to address illicit finance, but has serious shortcomings in delivering effective outcomes, including its understanding, investigation and prosecution of money laundering and terrorist financing.

 The FATF/MENAFATF mutual evaluation report of Kuwait assessed the effectiveness of Kuwait’s measures to combat money laundering, terrorist financing and proliferation financing, and their level of compliance with the FATF Recommendations.